Examination of health policy and its significance to practice.

 repeated for credit.

-informatics into the research process and the delivery of
+research process and the delivery of patient care.

 considerations are applied in resolving ethical dilemmas and